How many children are affected by egg allergy?

 Should patients avoid allergens during pregnancy and breastfeeding?

 The Australian Society of Clinical Immunology and Allergy (ASCIA) does not recommend restricting the mother's diet during pregnancy in order to eliminate allergenic foods as research does not support this as a strategy for reducing the development of allergenic diseases.
 Eggs can therefore be included in the diet of pregnant women as long as they are tolerated by the mother.
 Avoidance, by breastfeeding women, of cow's milk, egg and fish does not protect against infant food allergy.
+To find out more about eggs and pregnancy click here.

 When should eggs be introduced to an infant's diet?